mwambajoakim/alx-low_level_programming/0x03-debugging/README.md

 ## 02 - Print the largest of three integers.
 - Arranged the variables in the conditionals appropriately.
 - Added `greater than or equal to` signs to cover all cases.

+## 03 - Print remaining days in a year.
+- Added an `else` condition for the leap year to add a day.